 Preheat the oven to 200°C/180°C fan/400°F/Gas6.

-In a large bowl, whisk together the butter and sugar until it looks a moussy mixture
+In a large bowl, whisk together the butter and sugar until it's a creamy, mousse-like mixture

 Add all the other ingredients and mix together using a spatula or spoon.
 If adding the extra toasted hazelnuts, chop them roughly or break them up in a mortar & pestle or crush them in a ziplock bag using a rolling pin.